Azure/azure-sdk/docs/android/design.md

 getFoo(a, Context)
 ```

-{% include requirement/MUSTNOT id="java-service-client-context-async" %} include overloads that take `Context` in async clients.
+{% include requirement/MUSTNOT id="android-service-client-context-async" %} include overloads that take `Context` in async clients.
 Async clients use the [subscriber context built into Reactor Flux and Mono APIs][reactor-context].

 ##### Naming